mathjax/MathJax-demos-node/custom-tex-extension/README.md

 };
 ```

 The `loader` block adds a new path named `custom` that is tied to the current directory.
 This is used to load the custom extension (you could have several extensions in the same directory).
-It also sets `require` for use with NodeJS, and asks MathJax to load the `tex` input component, the `liteDOM` adaptor, and the new custom `mml` extension.
+It also sets `require` for use with node, and asks MathJax to load the `tex` input component, the `liteDOM` adaptor, and the new custom `mml` extension.
 (Note that we don't load an output jax in this example, since we are only converting to MathML, which is the internal format of MathJax.)

 The `tex` configuration includes the `mml` package in the `package` array by default.

-Finally, the `startup` block configures the `ready()` function to do the default startup initialization, and then does a conversion from TeX to MathML, either printing the result, or an error message.
+Finally, the `startup` block configures the `pageReady()` function to do the default startup initialization, and then does a conversion from TeX to MathML, either printing the result, or an error message.
 This gives you the chance to see the result of the `\mi`, `\mo`, etc. on the resulting MathML representation.